HomeBlogMarketingContent MarketingHow to Build a Content Marketing Strategy That Converts More Customers

 • Conduct keyword research: Use a platform like Similarweb, *wink wink* to find what your target audience is searching for and which keywords to focus on the topics you want to cover.

 • Map your content: Create a map of all your content and how the items connect.
-Write down the topics, the message, or the issue it addresses, and the persona it targets.
+Write down the topics, the message, the issue it addresses, and the persona it targets.

 • Create your content funnel: Decide what kind of information you will provide throughout the funnel and which type of content to use.
 Allocate your existing content to the stages in the funnel.